Bridging the Usability Gap: Theoretical and Methodological Advances for Spectral Learning of Hidden Markov Models: Projected SHMM

 \subsection{Motivation for Adding Projection}

-In the Baum-Welch algorithm \citep{baum1970maximization}, when we make a prediction, we are effectively predicting the belief probabilities, or weights, for each underlying cluster.
-Denote the predicted weight vector at time $t$ as $\hat w_t$.
-Then the prediction can be expressed as a weighted combination of cluster means $\hat{y}_t = M \hat{w}_t $ where $||\hat{w}_t||_1 = 1$.
-The weights are explicitly guaranteed to be non-negative and sum to $1$ during forward propagation in the Baum-Welch algorithm, which is consistent with their physical meaning.
-However, these two constraints are not explicitly implemented in spectral estimation since SHMM doesn't estimate the weights directly.
-Therefore, SHMM can sometimes give predictions which are far away from the polyhedron spanned by the cluster means.
-In order to solve this problem, we propose the projected SHMM, where projection serves to regularize the predictions to be within a reasonable range.
+The Baum-Welch algorithm \citep{baum1970maximization} predicts belief probabilities, or weights, for each underlying hidden state.
+Let $\hat w_t$ denote the predicted weight vector at time $t$.
+The prediction can be expressed as a weighted combination of cluster means: $\hat{y}_t = M \hat{w}_t $ where $||\hat{w}_t||_1 = 1$.
+In the Baum-Welch algorithm, these weights are explicitly guaranteed to be non-negative and sum to 1 during forward propagation, which is consistent with their interpretation as probabilities.